The Ashes Series

 Watch a match

-There’s no better way to soak up the Australian summer than to watch a cricket match.
-The 2021/22 Ashes series will kick off at the Gabba, Brisbane’s cricket ground.
-Take your seat and feel the excitement as Australia and England battle to win the series, and don’t forget to partake in an Australian right of passage: eating an Aussie meat pie.
-You’ll also find one-day and 20/20 cricket matches played during this time if you’re looking for just a taste of Australia’s favourite sporting pastime.
+There’s no better way to soak up the Australian summer than to watch an Ashes cricket match.
+Take your seat at a city stadium and feel the excitement as Australia and England battle to win the series.
+Don’t forget to partake in an Australian right of passage: eating an Aussie meat pie.
+You’ll also find one-day and 20/20 cricket matches are played during this time, so be sure to grab a ticket if you’re looking for a taste of Australia’s favourite sporting pastime.

 Attend one of the main events